Eurojackpot

 Eurojackpot is a transnational European lottery launched in March 2012.
 As of March 2024, the countries participating in the lottery are: Croatia, Czechia, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Slovakia, Slovenia, Spain Sweden and Greece.

 The jackpot starts at €10,000,000 and can roll over up to €120,000,000.
-Playing Eurojackpot costs €2 per line (except in Lithuania where it includes a compulsory additional game called 'Joker' that increases the price to €3 per line, in Greece where its costs €2.50 per line, and in Slovenia where it costs €2.50 per line).
+Playing Eurojackpot costs €2 per line (except in Lithuania where it includes a compulsory additional game called 'Joker' that increases the price to €3 per line, in Greece where its costs €2.50 per line, in Poland where its costs 12,50 PLN (roughly 3€), and in Slovenia where it costs €2.50 per line).

 The goal is to match five correct numbers out of fifty, plus another two supplementary numbers out of a further twelve; the odds of winning the jackpot are 1:140,000,000.
 There are twelve tiers of prizes for Eurojackpot.

 The lottery draw takes place every Tuesday at 21:15 and Friday at 21:00 local time in Helsinki.
 The evaluation of the winning lottery tickets is done in Germany and Denmark.